Portage Place: History

+Redevelopment

-In July 2019, Portage Place was sold to Starlight Investments, who paid $22.9 million for the shopping centre and $47 million for the land and underground parkade.
+In July 2019, Starlight Investments announced its intent to acquire Portage Place, paying $22.9 million for the shopping centre and $47 million for the land and underground parkade.
 Starlight announced an extensive refurbishment of the mall, with new residential, business, and retail units, reconfiguring the existing outdated design.

-Construction was scheduled to begin in 2021; However, on September 29th, 2021, Starlight Developments informed The Forks North Portage Partnership, and Winnipeg City Council that they will not proceed with purchasing Portage Place, and have asked for their deposit back, hindering any re-development plans.
+Construction was scheduled to begin in 2021.
+However, on September 29, 2021, Starlight Developments informed The Forks North Portage Partnership and Winnipeg City Council that they will not proceed with purchasing Portage Place, and asked for their deposit back, hindering any re-development plans.

+In March 2023, True North Real Estate Development—a division of True North Sports & Entertainment—received approval from the city executive policy committee, and the provincial and federal governments, for a proposal to acquire Portage Place's land and air rights from Forks North Portage Partnership for at least $34.5 million, pending approval from city council.

+In May 2023, True North announced aspects of a $500 million redevelopment plan for Portage Place, turning it into a campus including a grocery store, and community, cultural, and recreational functions.
+Shared Health committed to long-term leases of a 15-storey tower at its east end, which would include the Downtown Winnipeg Health Centre for Excellence and the Pan Am Centre for Advanced Musculoskeletal Medicine.
+A 16-storey tower at the west end would have affordable housing units.
+True North chairman Mark Chipman stated that their proposal would "transform it into a place that connects neighbourhoods, provides access to badly needed services, and has social and economic impact by building a sense of community mindedness."

+In March 2025, construction began on the redevelopment and on July 11, the east skywalk was closed to allow for construction to continue.
+The food court and the entirety of the Edmonton atrium was closed by the end of July.
+The skywalk is expected to be closed until at least 2028.

 Layout

 Portage Place spans three floors, totalling 439600 sqft.
 The only remaining anchor store is currently Shoppers Drug Mart as Staples closed in 2020.
 Portage Place is also known for being a central hub of the Winnipeg Walkway, connecting to Cityplace, Canada Life Centre, and to the now empty Hudson's Bay.
 There are shops located on the skywalks, as well.

 In 2013, Service Canada moved their downtown Winnipeg office onto the first floor of Portage Place.

 The shopping centre includes three glass skylight atria, two of which are located at the intersections of both Portage and Kennedy, and Portage and Edmonton.

+The mall has a fountain which would shoot a 16 metre high stream of water approximately every 3 minutes.
+This required the use of a fire hose nozzle, which is welded into the base of the fountain.
+The fountain has not functioned since at least 2022.